michaelcukier/Poker-Hand-Tracker/readme.md

 Poker Hand Tracker
 =================

-This is a poker hand tracker for tournaments and SnGs.
+This is a poker hand tracker for tournaments and SnGs played on ACR.

 This program processes the hand histories .txt files to extract some relevant data, such as hole cards, position, etc (see [List of extracted fields](#dataextracted)).